Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You can try out the 15-day trial before making a final decision.

-#6 – LogicMonitor – Best Website Monitoring Tool For Service Providers
+#6 – LogicMonitor Review – The Best for Service Providers

 If you are a service provider, your website monitoring requirements will naturally be different from those of your clients.
 LogicMonitor has products that explicitly cater to this market, so you won’t have to rely on the same cookie-cutter tools as the shops you serve.